lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * **Pulse/email notifications**: Brand Portal users receive notifications when a contribution folder is shared with them, on publishing the contribution folder to AEM, and at the completion of the publish action.

-* **Download project requirement**: Brand Portal users can download the brief document, as well as download the baseline content, from the **SHARED** folder to ensure they understand the requirements of the project.
+* **Download asset requirements**: Brand Portal users can download the brief document, as well as download the baseline content, from the **SHARED** folder to ensure they understand the asset requirements.

-* **Upload assets in Brand Portal**: Brand Portal users can upload content (assets/folders containing multiple assets) in the **NEW** folder.
+* **Upload new assets to contribution folder**: Brand Portal users can upload content (assets/folders containing multiple assets) in the **NEW** folder.

 * **Publish contribution folder to AEM Assets**: Brand Portal users manually publishes the contribution folder to AEM Assets.